VasiliBaranov/PorousMediaAnalysis/README.md

 To detect pores and throats, we do the following steps (inspired by the work of [Dong and Blunt, 2009](http://journals.aps.org/pre/abstract/10.1103/PhysRevE.80.036307)):

 1. Do Euclidean distance transform (EDT)
-2. Find containing spheres for each pixel
+2. Find containing spheres for each voxel
 3. Find starting pore voxels (pore seeds)
 4. Do pore propagation through containing ball radii starting at the pore seeds
 5. Do watershed propagation through containing ball radii, using the pore seeds as water sources

 The image above in the [overview of operation](https://github.com/VasiliBaranov/PorousMediaAnalysis#overview-of-operation) depicts stages 1, 2, and 5.
 This procedure is described in slightly more detail just below.
 For a very detailed description, please read [this wiki page](https://github.com/VasiliBaranov/PorousMediaAnalysis/wiki/Pore-throat-analysis-description).
+I will use the words "pixel" and "voxel" (3D pixel) interchangeably throughout the readme and the wiki pages.

 ### 1. Euclidean distance transform
 We do a standard Euclidean distance transform.
 In other words, we determine for each voxel a sphere that can be inscribed around this voxel and just touches the solid boundary (the maximum inscribed sphere).